apiel/zicBox/NOTE.md

 Get one sample loop and play it in continue (? maybe there would be option to make a layer only usable with keyboard?), then the sample is split by frequency layer using the filterbank (let say 3 or 4 layer).
 Each layer can do a bunch of thing on the sample between, loop point, effect, grain, and so on...

+Add grains and density, spray...

+Note could change the pitch of the grains

+Note could also change the size of the loop
+Or maybe an encoder could do this...

+Knob to split the loop in pieces and then another knob to randomize or reorder...

 # zic fiterbank

 add passive mixer 5 stereo input :-)